 But that is just the beginning

 How far you go with the Creative Challenge is up to you.
 The workshops may inspire you to take the next exciting step and enter your idea to the Creative Challenge award.
 This is the part of the programme that can open many doors for you.
 For inspiration and to see examples of previous entries watch the Creative Challenge films here.

 All ideas submitted to the Creative Challenge award are assessed by academics and industry specialists.
 It is an excellent way to showcase your work to professionals, meet industry experts and make new contacts.
-Up to 50 shortlisted students from UCA and 20 from ESDAHaR are offered the opportunity to attend an exciting all-expenses paid residential programme in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
+Up to 50 shortlisted students from UCA and 20 from ESDAHaR are offered the opportunity to attend exciting all-expenses paid residential programme in France to further explore and develop their idea, ready for the next stage of the Creative Challenge award.
 Students resubmit their finely tuned idea, improved from the knowledge learnt during the residential weekend.
 The Top 25 ideas are selected to participate in the award events in London, including high profile exhibition, workshops, networking and pitching to industry specialists.
-The best 10 concepts will be shortlisted and announced at the final award ceremony.
+The best 10 concepts are shortlisted and announced at the final award ceremony.